393 Anna Avenue

 Liberate Technologies on 12 July 2005.

 the position of Engineering Manager and [Software] Architect.
-We develop
+We developed

-Digital TeleVision (DTV) software that runs on a wide variety of digital
+Digital TeleVision (DTV) software that ran on a wide variety of digital

-cable TV Set-Top Boxes (STBs) and is deployed in 2.5 million homes in the
+cable TV Set-Top Boxes (STBs) and was deployed in 2.5 million homes in the

 UK and on the continent of Europe.
-My current primary responsibility is
+At that time my primary responsibility

 Recorder (PVR) capability to our product line.
-My work also involves
+My work also involved

 enhancing Liberate's embedded, client-side